containers/crun-vm/README.md

 $ podman attach --latest
 ```

+This command also works when you start the VM in detached mode using
+podman-run's `-d`/`--detach` flags.

+It's also possible to omit flags `-i`/`--interactive` and `-t`/`-tty` to
+podman-run, in which case you won't be able to interact with the VM but can
+still observe its console.
+Note that pressing `ctrl-]` will have no effect, so
+use `podman container rm --force --time=0 ...` to terminate the VM instead.

 ## Using containerized VM images

 This runtime also works with container images that contain a VM image file with